jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.8/Readme.md

 Constraint : The amount need to be multiple of 10
 ```
 >Please solve from your side first.
-## 💭 There is no glory in practice but there is no glory without practice
+## 💭 There is no glory in practice but there is no glory without practice💯

 >📍[Solution of the above question](/Day%2016/Programming/Day%2016.8/tellTheNumberOfNotes.cpp)